Tyler O'Neill Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Giants pitching staff ranks ninth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 13th in MLB.

-- The Giants have the 20th-ranked team ERA among all MLB pitching staffs (4.47).
+- The Giants have the 18th-ranked team ERA among all league pitching staffs (4.45).

-- Giants pitchers combine to rank 21st in baseball in home runs given up (29 total, 1.3 per game).
+- Giants pitchers combine to surrender 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).

-- Brebbia gets the call to start for the Giants, his first this season.
+- DeSclafani (1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched) gets the start for the Giants, his fifth of the season.

-- The 32-year-old righty came out of the bullpen in his most recent outing this season, one of 10 appearances so far.

-- In 10 appearances this season, he has put up a 5.63 ERA and averages 13.5 strikeouts per nine innings while opposing batters are hitting .207 against him.
+- The right-hander's last time out was on Saturday against the New York Mets, when he threw five innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.